sarveshshreekumaran/typescript/README.md

 ![versioncheck](https://user-images.githubusercontent.com/107741632/229807935-89699a43-ab68-4274-8f9c-56b74b64446c.jpg) <br/>

-For global installation : <br/>
+For global installation: <br/>
 `npm install -g typescript` <br/>

-To checkout typescript version simply use this command `tsc -v` in your terminal. <br/>
+To checkout the typescript version simply use this command `tsc -v` in your terminal. <br/>

 I have created a separate branch for code examples, you can find out the codes in that branch.
 ***